 Joint and muscle pain

 Joint and muscle pain can mimic carpal tunnel syndrome.
-And, in rare cases, aromatase inhibitors can cause carpal tunnel syndrome .
+In rare cases, aromatase inhibitors can cause carpal tunnel syndrome .

 Although aromatase inhibitors can cause joint and muscle pain, they don’t cause permanent joint or muscle damage.

 Easing joint or muscle pain

 If you have joint or muscle pain while taking an aromatase inhibitor, talk with your health care provider.

 Your provider may recommend anti-inflammatory medications (such as aspirin or ibuprofen), special exercises or acupuncture to ease the pain [116,118].
 Getting regular exercise (such as walking, stretching or yoga) may reduce joint and muscle pain [119-120].

 Your provider may also switch you to another aromatase inhibitor (you may have less pain with a different drug) or recommend tamoxifen .

 Aromatase inhibitors cause a loss of bone density, which leads to higher rates of osteoporosis and bone fractures compared to tamoxifen [7,115].

 Your health care provider will take a baseline measure of your bone density.
 Future measures can be compared to this baseline measure to monitor changes to your bone density.